Protozoal enteritis: Coccidiosis

 Prevention

-Branches and leaves rich in tannin (willow, hazelnut, oak, ash, fruit trees, eventually pines) are excellent in preventing coccidiosis.
-Before a rabbit is given a twig to chew, it is important to check that it’s picked from a tree that is not toxic to rabbits.
-Furthermore, the tree must not have been exposed to chemicals or pollution from busy roads.
+Branches and leaves rich in tannin, such as willow, hazelnut, oak, ash, fruit trees, and eventually pines, are effective in preventing coccidiosis.
+Prior to providing a twig for chewing, it is essential to verify that is not toxic to rabbits.
+Additionally, the tree must be free from chemical or pollution exposure, such as that associated with major roadways..

 Acknowledgements